MinghuiChen43/awesome-deep-phenomena/README.md

 ### Emergence and Phase Transitions: 2023

+- Grokking as the Transition from Lazy to Rich Training Dynamics. [[paper]](https://arxiv.org/abs/2310.06110)
+  - Tanishq Kumar, Blake Bordelon, Samuel J. Gershman, Cengiz Pehlevan.
+  - Key Word: Grokking; Kernel Dynamics; Feature Learning.
+  - <details><summary>Digest</summary> The paper explores the phenomenon of "grokking" in neural networks, where the training loss decreases much earlier than the test loss.
+It suggests that grokking occurs as neural networks transition from lazy training dynamics to rich feature learning.
+The study uses a simple polynomial regression problem with a two-layer neural network to illustrate this mechanism and identifies key factors contributing to grokking.
+These factors include the rate of feature learning, alignment of initial features with the target function, dataset size, and the network's initial training regime.
+The paper argues that this transition from lazy to rich training dynamics can also impact grokking in more general settings, such as MNIST, one-layer Transformers, and student-teacher networks.

 - Droplets of Good Representations: Grokking as a First Order Phase Transition in Two Layer Networks. [[paper]](https://arxiv.org/abs/2310.03789)
   - Noa Rubin, Inbar Seroussi, Zohar Ringel.
   - Key Word: Grokking.